viniciusgribas/Analise_dados_geracao_BR/README.md

 >### Introductory Remarks

- - This project consists of an exploratory data analysis.
-The goal of this work is to visualize the Brazilian Electric Generation System in a graphic and spatial perspective extracting insights.
+ - The project consists of an exploratory data analysis.
+The objective of this analysis is to visualize the Brazilian electric generation system in a diagrammatic and spatial way, extracting insights.

  - Two exploratory analyses are performed both with objects of type `GeoPandas` *(GeoDataFrame)*.
 In the first analysis a spatial object of type `GeoDataFrame - Points` with Cartesian coordinates (Latitude and Longitude).
 The second analysis is a spatial object of type `GeoDataFrame - Polygon` with the area of the corresponding geographical regions.